-The Library offers a variety of materials and services to its users.
-Information about what is available in the collections is available through the Library's online public access catalog.
-Additionally, electronic databases offer a vast amount of information.
-Library orientation and instruction in the use of its resources are available in formal and informal settings.
+The Marshall Library offers a variety of materials and services to its users.
+Information about what is available in the collection (books, journals, government documents, videos) can be accessed through several sources such as, the Library's online public access catalog, and WorldCat.
+Library orientation and instruction in the use of its resources are offered through the Reference Department in either formal or informal settings.

-Current library holdings number more than 300,000 items.
-The Library subscribes to more than 700 periodicals, newspapers, and other serials in paper format.
-Access to thousands of periodicals, many offering full-text articles, is available electronically through Research Port.
-A collection of reference materials, periodicals, and items reserved for class assignments is also available.
-The Library includes study carrels, a group study room, and two instruction classrooms.
+Currently, the Library's holdings number more than 300,000 volumes.
+The Library also subscribes to more than 800 periodicals, newspapers, and other serials titles in print format.
+In addition, access to thousands of scholarly journals, many offering full-text articles, encyclopedias, and dictionaries is available electronically through ResearchPort.
+A collection of reference materials, periodicals, and items reserved for class assignments is collected and available for onsite use.
+Other facilities within the Library include: private study carrels, group study rooms, instruction classrooms and a 24/7 study gallery.